matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 It's also mostly flat, except for when it's not: there are two biggish climbs and 100 or so shorter inclines when you leave the river.
 Some of these are quite steep, with grades of 15% and more, so bring your low gears.

-We rode in April, which had perfect weather: a little cold at the beginning and a little hot at the end.
-It seemed like we had a predominant tailwind going North to South.
-We had two afternoons of rain, and that was all.

 ## Camping